Nashville Food Project volunteers.

 Funding Goals:

-- Increase free or low-cost spay/neuter services and educational programming on the effects of pet overpopulation
+- Expand Access to Care: Increase free or low-cost spay/neuter services and provide educational programs on the effects of pet overpopulation.

 Lillian Ashley Fund

-Lillian Ashley, a Manchester, Tennessee native, lived a wonderful life filled with extensive travel, but Lillian always wanted to give back to the community she loved.
-She created this endowment to benefit the children, animals, and the environment and conservation efforts of Coffee County.
+Lillian Ashley, a native of Manchester, Tennessee, lived a life enriched by travel and adventure.
+Yet, her greatest wish was to give back to the community she loved.
+To honor that commitment, she established this endowment to support children, care for animals, and promote environmental conservation throughout Coffee County.

 Funding Goals

-- Support the needs of youth and the elderly, and
+- Address the needs of youth and older adults

-Dickson County Nonprofits may request grants up to a maximum of $5,000.
+Dickson County nonprofit organizations are invited to apply for funding opportunities.
+Eligible applicants may request grants of up to $5,000.

 Community Foundation for Dickson County